 In this article:

 - Security tips to prevent fraud

-Minimise chance of chargeback
+Minimise the chances of chargeback

 To minimise the chance of an accidental chargeback or retrieval request, please do the following:

-- Please make sure, that the business name you entered during the registration is known to your customers, because this is the name that will appear on the bank statement of your clients.
+- Please make sure, that the business name you entered during the registration is known to your customers because this is the name that will appear on the bank statement of your clients.
 If you would like to change the business name, please contact our Support Team.

 - If the customer wants to make a payment with a company/corporation credit card please request to send a copy of the receipt to the company's accounting department.

 - Make sure to avoid duplicate payments.
 When using SumUp to transact, you will receive live confirmation as to whether or not the payment was successful.
 This is signalled by a green tick, at which point you can provide the customer with a receipt.
 If it wasn’t successful, you will see a red cross or a red exclamation mark.
-Additionally, you can always check your Sales History in your SumUp App or in your SumUp Account at sumup.me.
+Additionally, you can always check your Sales History in your SumUp App or in your SumUp profile.

 For a guide on how to check your Sales History, click here.